Biosimilar Development

 Graphic depicting biosimilar IL-6 monoclonal antibody

-Biosimilars are assessed for similarity to the reference medicine based upon:7
+Biosimilars are assessed for similarity to the reference medicine based upon3:

 • Structure